 The looming threat of Hurricane Florence is a great early reminder that hurricane season is fully upon us.
 There is plenty we could and should do to ready our homes and families, pets being a part of that equation.
 Both Hurricanes Matthew and Irma sparked widespread evacuations throughout the Lowcounty in 2016 and 2017.
 In the days prior, our practice was overwhelmed with urgent last minute calls to update vaccines, fill anxiety medication, and send records for travel and boarding.

 This year, take "Vet Visit" off your frenzied to do list prior to evacuation and check your wellness due dates now.
-You can review your pet's exam and vaccine status anytime by logging into your Pet Portal.
-A copy can be printed by clicking your pet’s photo, then vaccine certificate.
+You can review your pet's exam and vaccine status anytime by logging into your Pet Portal online or via the MyPetsWellness app (click for iOS or Andriod links to download).
+A copy can be printed from your online Pet Portal by clicking your pet’s photo, then vaccine certificate.
 Contact our office for copies to be emailed/faxed directly to your boarding facility.

 Vaccine Requirements for Boarding